170th Fighter Squadron: Cold War

+170th Tactical Fighter Squadron F-4D (Note: Aircraft is McDonnell F-4D-31-MC Phantom II serial 66-7701, about 1982.
+The aircraft was retired to the Aerospace Maintenance and Regeneration Center as FP0146 on 2 August 1988.)

 The squadron continued to fly the F-84F aircraft throughout the 1960s.
 The squadron did not see service during the Vietnam War, although, between 1968 and 1971, many of its personnel were activated as individuals and some saw service in Southeast Asia.
 All F-84Fs were grounded in November 1971, after a 170th pilot was killed when his plane lost a wing during exercises at the Hardwood Gunnery range in Findley, Wisconsin.
 The accident was caused by the "milkbone" bolt in the wing, weakened by years of flying, failing in-flight.
 Inspections of other F-84Fs found the same issue affected many other aircraft.
 The problem was deemed too widespread to justify the costly repair of the aircraft, and the Air Force decided to retire the Guard's fleet of F-84Fs and replace them with more modern aircraft.
 All F-84s were retired to the Aerospace Maintenance and Regeneration Center (AMARC) at Davis-Monthan Air Force Base.
 The 170th flew the Thunderstreak for more than a decade and a half, longer than any other squadron in the active force or the Air National Guard.

 In 1972, the squadron was the first Air National Guard unit to receive the McDonnell F-4C Phantom II.
 Most of its aircraft were planes returning combat from Southeast Asia.
 Along with the F-4C, a flight of RF-4C Phantom II Reconnaissance aircraft were received.
 In 1981, the F-4Cs were exchanged for the F-4D.